 book a safari package

 Safaris range from budget to luxurious, with hundreds of companies operating around exotic regions hosting some of the most beautiful animals of the world.
-Booking through a specific travel company or a local safari lodge or resort would offer the best way to find a complete package, which might include food and even travel.
+Booking through a specific travel company or local safari lodge or resort would offer the best way to find a complete package, which might include food and even travel.

 Eating on safari can vary depending on which package you choose, though most include partial meals such as breakfast each day but only select lunches and dinners, during which you can enjoy local restaurants.
 Examples can include local cuisines such as Ugali, rice and stews, or even global cuisines made by the local chefs.